ganmahmud/nerddevs-cli/README.md

 - [path](https://nodejs.org/api/path.html): A core Node.js module for working with file paths
 - [prompt](https://github.com/flatiron/prompt): A library for prompting the user for input
 - [puppeteer](https://github.com/puppeteer/puppeteer): A library for controlling a headless Chrome instance

+## Change Log

+-   `2.0.0`: Upgraded to node 18.13.0 and Fixed page loading issue